-The Utah Campus Compact AmeriCorps Program will enroll over 500 members during the 2013-2014 grant year, which is open for enrollment from August 15, 2013 until August 14, 2014.
-Members will serve a cumulative 240,000 hours of service; together, they will earn nearly $800,000 in education awards!
+The Utah Campus Compact AmeriCorps Program will enroll over 700 members during the 2015-2016 grant year, which is open for enrollment from August 15, 2015 until August 14, 2016.
+Members will serve a cumulative 205,000 hours of service; together, they will earn nearly $1,000,000 in education awards!
 Currently, the Utah Campus Compact AmeriCorps Program is available to eligible students at Utah Campus Compact member institutions.
 Click on the "UCC AmeriCorps Program Campus Coordinators" link on the right of the screen under "Quick Links" to view Campus Coordinators at our institutions.

 We are excited for you to join our program and make a difference in your community.

 Utah Campus Compact’s AmeriCorps Program offers three term options with respective education awards.
 Many institutions only offer one or two of these choices.
 Be sure you can commit to the service requirement before pursuing enrollment.